ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/optimize_amp.md

 1. Specify the `<script>` tags for remaining extensions (e.g., [`amp-bind`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-bind.md', locale=doc.locale).url.path}})  ...).
 These extensions are not render-delaying and therefore should not be preloaded as they might take away important bandwidth for the initial render.
 1. Specify any custom styles by using the `<style amp-custom>` tag.
 1. Add any other tags allowed in the  `<head>` section.
 In particular, any external fonts should go last since they block rendering.
-1. Finally, specify the [AMP boilerplate code](/docs/fundamentals/spec/amp-boilerplate.html).
+1. Finally, specify the [AMP boilerplate code]({{g.doc('/content/amp-dev/documentation/guides-and-tutorials/learn/spec/amp-boilerplate.md', locale=doc.locale).url.path}}).
 By putting the boilerplate code last, it prevents custom styles from accidentally overriding the boilerplate css rules.

 [tip]
 The AMP Cache performs all these optimizations automatically (and a few more).
 You can use the AMP Optimizer tool to automatically perform these optimizations on your own origin.